 Peer-to-Peer marketplaces are services that connect buyers and sellers without owning any resources.
 The platform is entirely powered on the community’s resources and activities — business owners have to provide the conditions for interactions and payments.
-P2P websites form P2P commerce — a unique kind of e-commerce where users don’t rely on a single store but can connect to multiple sellers simultaneously and directly.
+P2P websites form P2P commerce — a unique kind of e-commerce model where users don’t rely on a single store but can connect to multiple sellers simultaneously and directly.

 Peer-to-peer online marketplaces have been among the most successful business models of the decade.
 Etsy, Airbnb, and other international platforms where users can trade goods and services, quickly rose to prominence.
-Why are P2P marketplaces thriving and how can business owners leverage these opportunities?
-Let’s take a look at the main reasons for peer-to-peer platform development.
+Why are P2P marketplaces development thriving and how can business owners leverage these opportunities?
+Let’s take a look at the main reasons for peer-to-peer marketplace development.

 A peer-to-peer online marketplace doesn’t require business owners to invest in buying products or taking care of storage.
 The service relies on customers without risks from founders.
 The website development and promotion is the only significant investment, required from a business owner.
-Compared to traditional stores and marketplaces, this type of business is practically risk-free.
+Compared to traditional stores and marketplaces, this technology of business is practically risk-free.
 Business owners don’t have to focus on shipping or production, but instead can target strategic tasks and invest in growth.

 Marketplaces are constantly evolving — they are among the first ones to adopt big innovations like Artificial Intelligence or big data.
 The reason behind that is quite simple: such marketplaces can focus on changes rather than on financial issues.
 The goals are clear — as soon as the marketplace attracts visitors, it will be successful.
 You are not tied to a particular country or industry — business owners always explore new fields and open new categories, if an interesting niche opened up.